Erwin Kreuz: Last days

-Sebastian Dalkowski, a freelance German journalist, investigated the fate of Erwin Kreuz for the Austrian history podcast „Geschichten aus der Geschichte.“ After returning from America, Erwin Kreuz continued to live his bachelor life in Adelsried and never married.
+Sebastian Dalkowski, a freelance German journalist, investigated the fate of Erwin Kreuz for the Austrian history podcast "Geschichten aus der Geschichte".
+After returning from America, Erwin Kreuz continued to live his bachelor life in Adelsried and never married.
 During his last days, he stayed at a nursing home in Peiting, Bavaria.
 His nurse mentioned that he regularly viewed a photo album from his time in Bangor, which kept him awake and joyful despite his dementia, which resulted from his excessive alcohol consumption.
 He died in 2010 at the age of 83.

 Kreuz as travel folklore

 Kreuz's story continued to be told and re-told into the 21st century as not only Maine folklore, but the folklore of modern air travel.
 The Kreuz story has been related in Bill Harris' Landscapes of America, vol.2 (1987) and An American Moment (1990), and it helped Gail Fine illustrate a problem in philosophy in her 1999 Oxford University Press book Plato Two: Ethics, Politics, Religion, and the Soul.
 Barbara Sjoholm (writing as Barbara Wilson) made it the basis for the short story "Looking for the Golden Gate", published in her collections Thin Ice (1981) and Miss Venezuela (1988).

-The Washington Post revived the Kreuz incident when Yusuf Islam (the former Cat Stevens) was diverted to Bangor in the aftermath of September 11th, and Kreuz's story was published in Frommer's Maine Coast Guide as late as 2009.
+The Washington Post revived the Kreuz incident when Yusuf Islam, formerly known as Cat Stevens, was diverted to Bangor, Maine, following the September 11 attacks, and Kreuz's story was published in Frommer's Maine Coast Guide as late as 2009.
 Former New York Times reporter Blake Fleetwood recalled the Kreuz incident in a Huffington Post essay of 2007, in which he revealed that mistakes like Kreuz's were more common than most realize.

 Kreuz is the subject of a ballad recorded by Maine folksinger Wendell Austin.